How to Adjust a Toilet Float and Fill Valve Fast!

 • When the flapper lifts off, water flows out through the flush valve for flushing to happen in the bowl.

-• After water has left the tank, the flapper falls back to position and seals off the flush valve.
+• After the water has left the tank, the flapper falls back into position and seals off the flush valve.

 • Prior to you pulling the flushing handle, the toilet float was floating at the top of the tank.
 After flushing and the tank is empty, the toilet float falls to the bottom of the tank, a move which opens the fill valve.